Filing a Divisional Patent Application: Everything You Need to Know

 Divisional applications are often used because an examiner of the original patent is restricting approval.
 Most patent applications require something referred to as “unity of invention” which means that inventors are not able to submit applications that have several unique ideas or concepts.
 If an application doesn't have unity of invention, the examiner might ask the applicant to maneuver the additional innovations into divisional purposes.

 If you need help with filing a continuation, CIP, or divisional patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.